Revulsion (Star Trek: Voyager): Plot

 The crew is sitting in the mess hall for a celebration in honor of Tuvok, who is promoted to lieutenant commander.
 After the party Tom Paris catches up with B'Elanna Torres.
 The two haven't talked since the incident with the warp core three days before, and Tom decides to make a move.
 B'Elanna confirms that she meant what she said when she confessed her love for him, and Tom accepts this with a kiss.

-Shortly after the party ends Voyager receives a distress call, sent by Dejaren — a hologram alone aboard a ship.
+Shortly after the party ends Voyager receives a distress call, sent by Dejaren — a hologram with artificial intelligence alone aboard a ship.
 His six flesh-and-blood crewmates have been killed and he requests assistance.
 The Doctor is eager to meet a fellow hologram and he and B'Elanna take off in a shuttle to meet the disabled ship.
 When they beam on board, all is quiet.
 Dejaren stalks them for a few moments while they try to establish what is wrong with the ship.
 When he comes face-to-face with the away team, he is nervous, suspicious, and distraught.
 Dejaren introduces himself as an "isomorph."
 He says his crew suddenly died of a virus and he doesn't know what to do next.
 B'Elanna gets to work trying to stabilize his matrix so he can stay visible.

 Meanwhile back on Voyager Harry Kim has been assigned to work with Seven of Nine.
 She correctly notes that he seems "apprehensive" at the prospect.
 Despite his wariness of her frightening Borg behavior, he seems to be developing a bit of a crush on her, and he finds working closely with her unsettling.
 They manage to get their work done, but they are interrupted when Seven cuts her hand on a piece of equipment.
 Tom Paris, who has recently been recruited as the Doctor's new assistant, mends the cut in sickbay.
 He notices that Harry is growing fond of her, and advises him to keep his distance.